American Music Awards of 2025

 The 51st Annual American Music Awards were held on May 26, 2025, at the BleuLive Theater at the Fontainebleau Las Vegas.
 This was the first award ceremony to broadcast on CBS, and stream on Paramount+.
 Jennifer Lopez hosted for the second time following the 2015 ceremony.

-Nominations were announced on April 2025; Kendrick Lamar led with ten.
+Nominations were announced in April 2025; Kendrick Lamar led with ten.
 Billie Eilish was the most awarded artist, winning all seven of her nominations.
 Janet Jackson was honored with the Icon Award, Rod Stewart with the Lifetime Achievement Award, and Zac Brown with the inaugural Veterans Voice Award.

 Background

 The American Music Awards were last broadcast on ABC back in 2022.
 In March 2023, it was announced that the Billboard Music Awards, which are also produced by Dick Clark Productions (DCP) via co-owned Billboard, had been moved from May to the November scheduling that was typically occupied by the American Music Awards, leading to speculation that the AMAs would be discontinued in order to focus on the Billboard Music Awards, or at the very least cancelled in 2023, so it could move to May in its place.
 It was reported that the broadcast rights for both events (which had been held by NBC and ABC, respectively) would also be shopped; the Billboard Music Awards moved to an online only event in November 2023.

 In March 2024, it was announced that CBS had acquired the rights to broadcast the AMAs under a multi-year deal of unspecified length.
 In August 2024, DCP announced that the 51st American Music Awards would be held in May 2025 in Las Vegas, while CBS would air an AMAs 50th anniversary special on October 6, 2024.
 In February 2025, it was announced that the 51st American Music Awards would be held on May 26, 2025.
 In April 2025, Jennifer Lopez was announced as host of the ceremony, marking her second AMAs since 2015.
 On May 8, 2025, it was announced that the ceremony would be held at the Fontainebleau Las Vegas.